 I attached the front and back aprons to one side, again centering the apron on the table leg.
 Since I couldn’t clamp the aprons to the leg directly I clamped the aprons to the table and then clamped a block behind the leg to keep it from moving backwards.

 I installed a support bracket between the front and back aprons.
 The bracket will tie in the truss detail later and is mounted flush to the bottom of the aprons.

 Here is a mock up of what I wanted to do on the base for the DIY sofa table.
 The lower stretcher has a center riser with two angled outer supports and two inner supports.

 To start assembling the truss, I drilled holes in both the vertical riser and the inner supports with my pocket hole jig.
 I attached the riser to the center of the lower stretcher and now I could start cutting the angled outer supports of the truss.

 I cut a 50 degree miter on one end of each outer support.
 Then I lined up the support and marked the length I needed to be flush with the top of the center riser and cut a complimentary 40 degree miter on the other end.
 If your miter saw doesn’t go to 50 degrees you can just cut 45 degree angles here and you just won’t have as much width to the truss ( or you can cut 47 and 43, 46 and 44, etc.)

-I cut each outer support to size then used a 3/8″ forstner bit from Rockler to drill holes in the lower stretcher to attach the supports.
+I cut each outer support to size then used a 3/8″ forstner bit to drill holes in the lower stretcher to attach the supports.
 These bits leave a nice clean hole and I used blue tape to mark the right depth for my 2-1/2″ screws.